igz-us-sales/igz-troubleshooting/docs/README.md

 ### How do I find if a job is still running?
 - `kubectl get pod <POD-NAME>` should give a status.
 If that status is not `Running`, the job is not running.
 - Check logs in UI or via `kubectl logs <POD-NAME>`.
 See above for specific runtime example.
+- If your pod does not come up with `kubectl get pods`, it may have already completed and deleted by the MLRun garbage collection.
+By default, MLRun will delete any completed/terminated pods every 4 hours.

 ### My job failed.
 Why?
 - Run `kubectl describe pod <POD-NAME>` on failure.
 For example `kubectl describe pod training-demo-c2z6f | grep -i state -C 5`.
 This will show the state and a brief description in case of failure.